-Generally speaking, car salesmen don’t exactly have the cleanest reputation.
-Each year, consumers in the United States lose substantial sums of money to car buying scams.
-The auto industry is one of those fields where there are so many small details that taking advantage of the everyday buyer is not overly difficult.
+Generally speaking, car salespeople don’t always have the cleanest reputations.
+Every year, consumers in the United States lose substantial sums of money to car dealer scams.

-Over the years, salesmen and dealerships have become very adept when it comes to car buying techniques, some of which are unethical, or just plain unlawful and fraudulent.
-Fortunately, many of these can be avoided with a bit of due diligence.
-Here are five of the most common ones to keep an eye out for when you are looking to purchase a new or used vehicle.
+Over the years, salespeople and dealerships have become well-versed in car selling techniques – some of which are unethical or just plain fraudulent.
+Fortunately, many of these can be avoided with a bit of due diligence on the part of the buyer.

 1. Odometer Tampering

-Tampering with the odometer is one of the oldest car dealership scams in the book.
-According to the National Highway Traffic Safety Administration, odometer fraud costs American car buyers more than $1 billion every year!
-Even though this shady practice has become a bit harder as most vehicles today have digital displays, it still happens.
+Even though this car sales scam has become a bit harder to execute thanks to modern digital displays, it still happens.
 Some scammers are able to reprogram the odometer with relatively inexpensive software.
-Or, they can use devices made legally for recalibrating faulty odometers.
+Others use devices made for legally recalibrating faulty odometers.

 In California, odometer fraud violates the Car Buyer’s Bill of Rights.
-If a dealership is exposed for this, they might be liable for punitive or compensatory damages under California’s Consumer Legal Remedies Act.
+If a dealership is caught doing this, it can be held liable for punitive or compensatory damages under California’s Consumer Legal Remedies Act.

-- The vehicle is being sold “as is” or “with all faults.”
+- The vehicle is sold “as is” or “with all faults.”

-- The risk of quality and performance of the vehicle is with the buyer.
+- The risk of quality and performance of the car is with the buyer.

 - If the vehicle is defective, the buyer takes full responsibility for any needed repairs.